kintohub/kintohub-docs/docs/kintoblocks.md

 3. Scroll down to the **Environment Variable** section at the bottom of the form.

-   { Add image of environment variable section }
+   { TODO : Add image of environment variable section }

 4. Add the **Variable name** and set the default value.
 Users can override the default value before they deploy.